profezzorn/ProffieOSDocs/config/the-config_top-section.md

 Finally, we have a set of defines that enable standard features.
-It's on my TODO list to make these not required:
+From ProffieOS 8.x, these defines are on by default and are not required.

 ```cpp
 #define ENABLE_AUDIO